 Now it came to pass, when David was dwelling in his house, that David said to Nathan the prophet, “See now, I dwell in a house of cedar, but the ark of the covenant of the Lord is under tent curtains.”
 Then Nathan said to David, “Do all that is in your heart, for God is with you.”
 But it happened that night that the word of God came to Nathan, saying, “Go and tell My servant David, ‘Thus says the Lord: “You shall not build Me a house to dwell in.

-In this scripture passage, God made it clear that the prophet Nathan was not correct when he previously told King David to go ahead and build a temple in which to worship God, if that is what David wanted to do.
-As a result, Nathan’s prior advice to David needed to be corrected, and Nathan subsequently did so.
+In this scripture passage, God made it clear that the prophet Nathan was not correct when he (Nathan) had previously told King David to go ahead and build a temple in which to worship God, if that is what David wanted to do.
+As a result, Nathan’s prior advice to David needed to be corrected, and Nathan subsequently did so, as recorded in 1 Chronicles 17:15.

-Therefore, we conclude that it is appropriate to presume that the beliefs expressed in the Bible by people who had received a special calling by God are generally valid, even if there is no specific indication in the Bible that those beliefs resulted from God’s revelation to them.
-(Any exception is made evident if the Bible subsequently reveals that the belief is incorrect, as in the case of the incident involving Nathan.)
-Conversely, beliefs expressed in the Bible by people who had not received a special calling by God should not be regarded as valid doctrine unless the Bible clearly validates those beliefs.
+Therefore, we conclude that it is appropriate to presume that the beliefs expressed in the Bible by people who have received a special calling by God are generally valid, even if there is no specific indication in the Bible that those beliefs resulted from God’s revelation to them.
+Conversely, beliefs expressed in the Bible by people who have not received a special calling by God should generally not be regarded as valid doctrine unless the Bible clearly validates those beliefs.